mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 In most Kubernetes environments the NodePort port range is 30000 to 32767.
 The port numbers cannot overlap with port numbers already in use in any deployment of any kind in the Kubernetes cluster.

+One `replicaSet.extAccess.ports` entry is required per replica set member, and `tls.enabled` must be `true`, because MCK uses SNI to serve the horizons.
+Both are checked when the charts are rendered.

+With the default `externalAccess.mode` of `operator` the services are created by MCK from the `spec.externalAccess` stanza and the `clusterIP` values are ignored.
+Set `externalAccess.mode` to `chart` to have the charts render the services, and therefore honour `clusterIP`, instead.

 To access from external to Kubernetes the connection string for a three-member replica set would look similar to:

 ```shell